-- View and monitor the progress of planning applications online - Submit representations about planning applications made to the council - See whether an appeal has been lodged and the result - View weekly and monthly lists of applications and decisions - Set up search profiles and be automatically notified by e-mail - View registers of formal enforcement action taken by the council - 42.
-Planning decisions are made through a quasi-judicial process.
+- Set up search profiles and be automatically notified by e-mail - View registers of formal enforcement action taken by the council - 11.
 The majority of applications are dealt with under 'delegated powers'.
 This means that the case officer for the application makes a recommendation to the Head of Planning Delivery and planning managers who have the authority to make the decision on the application.
-All other decisions are made at CBC"'s the Development Management Committee which is made up of elected members and is held once a month at the Priory House offices.
-The committee is open to all members of the public to attend and speak.

-- 12. CBC councillors have the right to "call an application in," this means that an application that would normally be delegated to officers would instead go before a committee. - 13.
+All other decisions are made at CBC's Development Management Committee which is made up of elected members and is held once a month at the Priory House offices.
+The committee is open to all members of the public to attend and speak. - 12.
+CBC councillors have the right to "call an application in," this means that an application that would normally be delegated to officers would instead go before a committee. - 13.
 Should an application be refused, the applicant has a right to appeal the judgment of the planning authority to the Government's Planning Inspectorate.
 The process to be used depends upon the nature of the application, but the majority of smaller applications are dealt with through written representations.
 This is where the applicant and CBC submit their case in writing, and the Inspectorate decides whether to overturn the refusal, or to dismiss the appeal.
-If the Town Council submitted a response to the application, it will be invited to submit further evidence should it wish to do so. - Appeals for more significant applications may take place in person.
+If the Town Council submitted a response to the application, it will be invited to submit further evidence should it wish to do so. - 14.
+Appeals for more significant applications may take place in person.
 This follows a formal, quasi-legal process in which both the applicant and the planning authority present their case, and have the ability to cross-examine the case of the other in front of a government-appointed inspector.
-If the Town Council submitted a response to the application, it will be invited to participate in the examination should it wish to do so. - During the Covid 19 emergency, Development Management Committee has been suspended and decisions taken by the Chief Executive under emergency powers, on advice from 3 panel members.
+If the Town Council submitted a response to the application, it will be invited to participate in the examination should it wish to do so.